-- (a) be submitted to the Commission in such manner, number and form and with such fee as may be prescribed;

-(b) include evidence of dumping and injury within the meaning of this Act and the causal link between the dumped imports and the alleged injury, as is reasonably available to the applicant; and

-(c) contain such further information as may be prescribed.
+- (a) be submitted to the Commission in such manner, number and form and with such fee as may be prescribed; - (b) include evidence of dumping and injury within the meaning of this Ordinance as is reasonably available to the applicant; and - (c) contain such further information as may be prescribed.

-21. Notice to government of exporting country Upon receipt of a duly documented application compliant with the requirements of sections 20 and 24, the Commission shall promptly give notice to the government of each exporting country of the receipt of such application.
+21. Notice to government of exporting country.
+Upon receipt of an application compliant with the requirements of sections 20 and 24, the Commission shall promptly give notice to the government of each exporting country of the receipt of such application.

-22. Withdrawal of application before initiation -An application under section 20 may be withdrawn prior to initiation, in which case it shall be considered not to have been made:
+22. Withdrawal of application before initiation.
+An application under section 20 may be withdrawn prior to initiation, in which case it shall be considered not to have been made: